iterative/dvc.org/content/docs/studio/how-it-works.md

   and individual
   [model details pages](/doc/studio/user-guide/model-registry/view-models#model-details-page).

-## How Iterative Studio saves updates to your ML projects:
+## How Iterative Studio saves updates to your ML projects

 - When you
   [run new experiments](/doc/studio/user-guide/projects-and-experiments/run-experiments)